 Up to 10% of cases of primary HPT are hereditary forms.
 Recognition is important because management of many patients and their families may be affected.

-The most common familial form is multiple endocrine neoplasia syndrome type I (MEN-I).
-In this disorder, primary HPT is almost invariably present (in more than 95% of patients) by the age of 65 years, but may be diagnosed in children and even in infants.
-Indications for surgical intervention are generally the same as for sporadic cases.
+The most common familial form is MEN-I. In this disorder, primary HPT is almost invariably present (> 95% of patients) by the age of 65 years, but it can develop in children and infants.
+Indications for surgical intervention are generally the same as those for sporadic cases.
 Pancreatic tumors are present in 30% to 80% of patients.
-These are usually islet cell tumors secreting gastrin and causing Zollinger-Ellison syndrome in about two thirds of cases.
+These are usually islet cell tumors secreting gastrin and causing Zollinger-Ellison syndrome in about two-thirds of cases.
 The second most common pancreatic tumor is insulinoma.
-Tumors secreting various substances have been described.
+Neuroendocrine tumors secreting various different substances have been described.

 MEN-I is caused by autosomal dominant mutation of the menin gene on chromosome 11.
-Genetic testing is cumbersome, and screening of family members should be done by determining serum calcium levels.
-Some patients develop MEN-1–associated lesions as late as age 35 years.
+Genetic testing is cumbersome, and family members should have their serum calcium levels checked.
+Some patients develop MEN-1–associated lesions as late as age 35.

 MEN-II is characterized by the development of medullary thyroid carcinoma, which occurs in almost all patients.
-Hyperparathyroidism occurs in about one half of affected individuals; most are asymptomatic.
+HPT occurs in about one-half of affected individuals; most are asymptomatic.
 Pheochromocytoma or adrenal medullary hyperplasia is an associated feature.
 The mutated gene is the RET protooncogene.
 Genetic testing of family members is desirable because it clearly identifies individuals at risk, and timely thyroidectomy is lifesaving.

 Other familial syndromes are rare and include the HPT—jaw tumor syndrome and familial isolated primary HPT.

-In cases of prolonged states of secondary HPT, as seen in patients with end-stage renal disease, vitamin D deficiency, and states of vitamin D resistance, the parathyroid glands undergo hypertrophy and eventually develop autonomous PTH secretion, which in turn leads to hypercalcemia and resembles primary HPT.
+In cases of prolonged states of secondary HPT, as seen in patients with end-stage renal disease, vitamin D deficiency, and states of vitamin D resistance, the parathyroid glands undergo hypertrophy, eventually causing autonomous PTH secretion, which in turn leads to hypercalcemia resembling primary HPT.
 This condition is called tertiary HPT.
 The cure requires surgical intervention to reduce the amount of parathyroid tissue.

-Familial hypocalciuric hypercalcemia (FHH) is a rare familial condition caused by an inactivating disorder of calcium-sensing receptors that is expressed in many tissues, but has a major function in regulating calcium metabolism through effects on parathyroid tissue and on handling of renal calcium.
-The disorder is autosomal dominant, with high penetrance.
-Several mutations are described, but all decrease the sensitivity of receptors to calcium, requiring higher calcium levels to suppress PTH secretion.
+Familial hypocalciuric hypercalcemia (FHH) is a rare condition caused by an inactivating disorder of calcium-sensing receptors.
+These receptors are expressed in many tissues but play a major role in regulating calcium metabolism through their effects on parathyroid tissue and handling of renal calcium.
+The disorder is autosomal dominant with high penetrance.
+Several mutations have been described but all decrease the sensitivity of receptors to calcium, requiring higher calcium levels to suppress PTH secretion.
 Heterozygous patients present with hypercalcemia, hypocalciuria, and mild hypermagnesemia.
 Fractional excretion of calcium is lower than 1%, despite hypercalcemia.
 The PTH level is normal or slightly elevated (up to twice the normal in our clinical experience).

-The clinical significance of this disease lies mostly in mistaken diagnosis of HPT and referral for parathyroidectomy.
-A commonly performed subtotal parathyroidectomy cannot correct hypercalcemia, and these patients sometimes undergo multiple surgeries before a correct diagnosis is reached.
+The clinical significance of this disease lies mostly in mistaken diagnosis of primary HPT and referral for parathyroidectomy.
+However, parathyroidectomy will not correct hypercalcemia, and these patients sometimes undergo multiple surgeries before a correct diagnosis is reached.

-Genetic testing is not routinely available and usually is unnecessary.
-Patients are free of symptoms and have always had hypercalcemia.
-A family history will uncover more family members with hypercalcemia, and urinary calcium excretion is low (about 75% of patients excrete less than 100 mg/day).
-Such a low calcium excretion in the face of hypercalcemia indicates increased renal tubular calcium absorption and low calcium clearance.
+Genetic testing is not routinely available and usually is unnecessary—these patients are free of symptoms and have always had hypercalcemia.
+A family history will uncover additional family members with hypercalcemia, and urinary calcium excretion is low (about 75% of patients excrete < 100 mg/day).
 The ratio of calcium (Ca) clearance to creatinine (Cr) clearance may be used for the diagnosis of FHH using the following formula:

 PTHrP and PTH share the same receptor but there are some differences in clinical presentation.
-HHM patients have a markedly larger degree of renal calcium excretion—PTH potently stimulates tubular calcium resorption and hypercalciuria is less pronounced.
+HHM patients have a markedly larger degree of renal calcium excretion—PTH potently stimulates tubular calcium resorption, and hypercalciuria is less pronounced.
 HHM is usually associated with low serum calcitriol levels—PTH stimulates calcitriol production and its level is usually elevated.
-Also, PTH stimulates bone resorption and formation, whereas PTHrP stimulates only bone resorption, with very low osteoblastic activity and therefore usually normal alkaline phosphatase levels are usually normal in patients with HHM.
+Also, PTH stimulates bone resorption and formation whereas PTHrP stimulates only bone resorption with very low osteoblastic activity.
+Therefore alkaline phosphatase levels are usually normal in patients with HHM.

-These patients have suppressed levels of immunoreactive PTH, whereas the immunoreactive PTHrP level is elevated.
-In addition, patients with HHM are usually dehydrated, in part because of hypercalcemia and in part because of poor oral intake.
+Patients with HHM have suppressed levels of immunoreactive PTH whereas the immunoreactive PTHrP level is elevated.
+In addition, these patients are usually dehydrated due to the hypercalcemia as well as poor oral intake.

-Patients with HHM usually have clinically obvious malignant disease and have a poor prognosis.
-The only exceptions to this rule are patients with small, well-differentiated endocrine tumors (e.g., pheochromocytomas or islet cell tumors).
-However, these tumors constitute a minority of cases, and HHM is most commonly seen with squamous cell carcinomas (e.g., lung, esophagus, cervix, head and neck), and renal, bladder, and ovarian cancers.
-The therapy of HHM is aimed at reducing the tumor burden, reducing osteoclastic resorption of the bone, and increasing calcium excretion through the urine.
+Patients with HHM usually have clinically obvious malignant disease and a poor prognosis.
+The only exceptions to this rule are patients with small, well-differentiated neuroendocrine tumors (e.g., pheochromocytomas or islet cell tumors).
+However, these tumors constitute a minority of cases.
+The HHM is most commonly seen with squamous cell carcinomas (e.g., lung, esophagus, cervix, head and neck) and renal, bladder, and ovarian cancers.
+Therapy is aimed at reducing the tumor burden, reducing osteoclastic resorption of the bone, and increasing calcium excretion through the urine.